Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### `beforeOpen`

-(Function(`options`)) Function executed before loading entry details.
-The `options` parameter contains the following properties.
+(Function(`opt`)) Function executed before loading entry details.
+The `opt` parameter contains the following properties.
 Return a rejected Promise if you need to stop the entry from opening.
   - `config` (Object) Configuration used to initialize the component
   - `entry` (Object) Entry being opened
   - `entryId` (Object) ID for entry being opened